mohamedKhalid1/nardpos-qa-case-study/README.md

 The automated UI test performs the following flow:

-1. Login to the POS system
+1. Login to the SauceDemo system
 2. Create a sale with two products
 3. Verify the sale appears in Sales History